ElishaKay/Social-Network-Site-built-with-JavaScript/README.md

 And many more...

-Instructions for installing the app on local computer<br> 1 - git clone
+Instructions for installing the app on local computer<br> 1 - git clone https://github.com/ElishaKay/Social-Network-Site-built-with-JavaScript.git

+2 -npm install
+3 -

 <h1>Service and Controllers<h1>

 <p>